 All of these items cost me less than $25.
 Add in some pencils, a pencil sharpener, and some crayons in a small pencil pouch, and the kids were entertained for hours.

 My oldest, Jude, also brought along a book to read as he wasn’t interested in some of the little kid projects.
-The kids also brought some action figures and other little toys to play with in the car.
+The kids also brought action figures and other little toys to play with in the car.
 All of the creative play made for a nice trip with fewer screens.
-Overall, they only spent about 1 hour per day playing on their tablets in the car and we only watched one movie per day, the rest of the time they were doing crafts, coloring, or playing together.
+Overall, they only spent about 1 hour playing on their tablets in the car, and we only watched one movie per day; the rest of the time, they were doing crafts, coloring, or playing together.